djplaner/canvas-collections/docs/features.md

 *Dig into the example with a focus on the repreentations it uses*

-## Objects - adding metadata and affordances to Modules
+## Objects/activities - adding metadata and affordances to Modules

-[Canvas Modules](https://www.instructure.com/canvas/resources/all/how-to-use-modules-to-build-courses-in-canvas) are a vanilla tool intended to help structure course content by representing the objects at the centre of your learning design (e.g. day, week, unit, topic, assignment, lecture etc.).
+[Canvas Modules](https://www.instructure.com/canvas/resources/all/how-to-use-modules-to-build-courses-in-canvas) are a vanilla tool intended to help structure course content by representing the objects/activities at the centre of your learning design (e.g. day, week, unit, topic, assignment, lecture etc.).

+Objects/activities that will typically has a range of additional information about them that needs representing.
+For example, a lecture or week might be occurring on a particular date/time.
+Most objects/activities will have a purpose/rationale that would be beneficial for students to know.

 Transform your modules from Canvas' generic feature into context and design specific objects